MartinLXXX6/Windows-Checker/README.md

 - The App Processes tab where you can find any apps or backround app processes running.
 ![App Processes](https://github.com/MartinLXXX6/Windows-Controller-Tool/assets/172432259/91aef9b2-0db1-43b0-9512-b605388b5974)
-- The Startup Apps tab (my personal favourite) where you can all the apps/processes that are found in the Windows Registry and might start up with windows at boot time.
+- The Startup Apps tab (my personal favourite) where you can see all the apps/processes that are found in the Windows Registry and might start up with windows at boot time.
 TIP: Not everything shown in this tab is starting app, the values indicate it.
 ![Startup](https://github.com/MartinLXXX6/Windows-Controller-Tool/assets/172432259/96461c29-51ec-409c-969a-54301bcd616b)
 - Finally, the Windows Processes tab where you can find all the Windows Processes in the backround.